lexffe/discorder/README.md

  - Fix all race conditions... theres a lot of them probably

-Heres Image of it's current state
+Heres an image of its current state

 ![Preview image](https://dl.dropboxusercontent.com/u/17487167/screenshots/2016-03-15T05%3A47%3A51%2B01%3A00.png)